mouryasujit/FIXIT/README.md

 # Fixit
-This app help the local problems faces by people get noticed by government esaily.The problems like
+This app help the local problems faces by people get noticed by government esaily.
+The problems like
 - DEVELOPMENT OF A REGIONAL PORTAL FOR  POSTING, TRACKING AND MONITORING THE DOMESTIC AND LOCAL ISSUES FACED BY THE GENERAL PUBLIC
 - The problems like potholes, open manholes, overflowing garbage and other social problems in poor and underdeveloped areas takes a long time to get noticed and         resolved by the government.
 - Due to the overwhelming number of responsibilities that the government officials must fulfill, many issues that affect the general public typically go unaddressed.